mommy003/MSML/README.md

 [1] 2 4 0 0 0 0 0
 ```

-## Identify Best Model
+## Identifying Best Model
 Please note that users are required to load the R2ROC or r2redux  library to identify best models.
 R2ROC or r2redux can be installed from CRAN or GitHub (https://github.com/mommy003/R2ROC).
 To identify best model
 ```
 install.packages("R2ROC")
 install.packages("r2redux")
 library(R2ROC)
 library(r2redux)
-dat <- predict_validation
+dat <- out$predict_validation
 mv=8
-tn=15 # top 15 best models will be considered for the next step (evaluation) prev=0.047 #population prevalence of the disease model_evaluation(dat,mv,tn,prev)
+tn=15 # top 15 best models will be considered for the next step (evaluation) prev=0.047 #population prevalence of the disease

+model_evaluation(dat,mv,tn,prev)
 ```
 Note: tn can be any number between 1 and the total number of model configurations.
 It is recommended to set tn equal to the total number of model configurations to search the entire space.
 When reducing tn, it can speed up the process but may miss some areas of the search space.
 This process will generate three distinct output files in the working directory named evaluation1.out, evaluation2.out and evaluation3.out.

+Note: pthreshold=0.05 and method=”R2ROC” are defaults for optional arguments.
+When the user wants to change the significance level or method when comparing models, additional arguments can be added, e.g. model_evaluation(dat,mv,tn,prev,pthreshold=0.5,method=”r2redux”)
+where pthreshold=0.5 results in a more conservative selection of best models (i.e., fewer models to be selected),#, and r2redux is based on the R^2 metric rather than AUC.

--	evaluation1.out is the output file which contains AUC, R2 and P-values for all models.
+-	evaluation1.out is the output file which contains AUC, R2, and P-values for all models.
 ```
 model#    AUC    p-value      R^2          p-value
 1 0.5548291 0.0001298861 0.001695803 0.0001373806